paladin-t/b8/docs/manual.md

 * `LOCK(drv)`: locks a driver, suspends its resource loading procedures
 * `UNLOCK(drv)`: unlocks a driver, resumes its resource loading procedures

-These functions are used to load or create graphics objects and values:
+These functions are used to load, create or extract graphics objects and values:

 * `LOAD_RESOURCE(path, ref = 0)`: loads a resource from bank
 	* `path`: path of a resource, can be "*.sprite", "*.map" or "*.quantized" files; uses the content directory of a cartridge as lookup root